Does 5G use more data and how much data do I need?

 Your data allowance is what gets used every time you access the internet from your phone without a Wi-Fi connection.
 Social media, YouTube videos, music streaming, direct messaging, and web browsing all consume data while you’re out and about.

-With 5G’s exponential increase in mobile network performance and capacity, you may be concerned over how this will cost you - both in terms of megabytes of data allowance and, ultimately, money.
+With 5G’s exponential increase in mobile network performance and capacity, you may be concerned over how this will cost you – both in terms of megabytes of data allowance and, ultimately, money, since you might feel the need for greater allowances.
 Here’s a rundown on how much data you can expect to use on a 5G network.

 Does 5G use more data than 4G?